 The Avon Lake Municipal Court is a court that has jurisdiction in equity and law according to Ohio’s regulations.
-The Court has jurisdiction over the Village of Bratenahl and the City of Avon Lake and often determines misdemeanor violations of both state laws and the City of Avon Lake‘s Ordinances.
+The Court has jurisdiction over the City of Avon Lake and often determines misdemeanor violations of both state laws and the City of Avon Lake‘s Ordinances.

 If a case gets to the Avon Lake Municipal Court, the court will often conduct a preliminary hearing and set bonds in the felony cases that were committed in Avon Lake.